1. China is an attractive location for international business expansion. This may involved opening a company in China.

 Options for Determining Initial Capital Investment in China

-The amount of capital investment that is necessary to set up a business also depends on who the business chooses to use to help with the registration process.
+The amount of investment that is necessary to set up a business in China also depends on who the business chooses to use to help with the registration process.
 Foreign businesses usually use one of the following options for determining the amount of their initial capital investment:

 International Law Firm